zaego123/onedrive-public/README.md

 ## Usage

-1. To use our libary in your project, you have to clone our this project into your current working project (presumbly named `MyProject`) .
+1. To use our libary in your project, you have to clone our this project into your current working directory (presumbly named `MyProject`) .
 So if you haven't get Git, just install it with the following steps:
   * ```sudo apt-get update```
   * ```sudo apt-get install git```

-2. To include our libary in your working project , ensure you have accessed into your project directory - so be sure to `cd MyProject`
+2. To include our libary in your working project , ensure you have entered your project directory - in other words, be sure that you are working under directory `MyProject/`

 3. Clone the project from gitlab into your Project, you can either choose to Clone it with SSH or HTTPS: